core-wg/comi/draft-ietf-core-comi.md

     description
-      "Returned by the CORECONF server when CBOR encoding is incorect or when the value encoded is incompatible with the YANG Built-In type. (e.g. value greater than 127 for an int8, undefined enumeration).";
+      "Returned by the CORECONF server when CBOR encoding is incorect or when the value encoded is incompatible with the YANG Built-In type. (e.g., value greater than 127 for an int8, undefined enumeration).";
   }